New website marks turning point

-All peer support advisers live with a spinal cord injury and intimately understand the needs of their peers.
+All of our support coordinators live with a spinal cord injury and intimately understand the needs of their peers.

 A new feature will also enable people to see which law firms, care organisations and financial support is available in their area.
-And a new suite of films introduce each peer support adviser, who invite you into their lives and talk about their experiences.
+And a new suite of films introduce each support coordinator, many of whom invite you into their lives and talk about their experiences.

-Our freephone advice service remains in place for those who’d prefer to get support over the phone.
-You can also call or email your region’s peer support adviser directly.
+Our freephone support line remains in place for those who’d prefer to get support over the phone.
+You can also call or email your region’s support coordinator directly.

 Our chief executive Nik Hartley says: “This is the first step on our journey towards giving the 50,000 people in the UK living with a spinal injury the support they need in the clearest and easiest way possible.

-“Lockdown has seen more and more people use online tools to get support, and our new website gives them the tools they need, from the latest health advice to booking support from our network of peers and nursing staff across England and Wales.
+“Lockdown has seen more and more people use online tools to get support, and our new website gives them the tools they need, from the latest health advice to booking support through our coordinators and nursing staff across England and Wales.

-“Our ambition is to become the single, go-to place for spinally injured people to come – and to support them practically and emotionally through our peer support, counselling services and specialist nurses.
+“Our ambition is to become the single, go-to place for spinally injured people to come – and to support them practically and emotionally through our support coordinators, counselling services and specialist nurses.
 We are here for everyone living with a spinal injury – now and for life.”